List of criminal organizations in DC Comics: The Cabal

 Founded by Helspont, the first Cabal is an organization established to further the alien race known as the Daemonites in their bid toward world domination.
 It counted among its membership Devin, Pike, Providence, Alberto Cassini, Hightower, and Taboo with the Coda Sisterhood as a collaborator.

 The second Cabal was founded by Hugo Strange and consisted of Amazo, Doctor Psycho, Per Degaton, Queen Bee, and Teel.

 The Cabal in other media

-The first Cabal appeared in Wild C.A.T.s.
+The first Cabal appears in Wild C.A.T.s.

 Cannon and Saber

 A pair of highly trained assassins and lovers.

 Cape and Cowl Crooks

 When James Gordon and Perry White come together to research the past cases of Batman and Superman at the Fortress of Solitude, a strange gas warped the minds of the pair into enemies of the heroic duo.
 Using some of the tools within, Gordon and White became Anti-Batman and Anti-Superman respectively as the Cape and Cowl Crooks.